pakeke-constructor/umg-mod-monorepo/effects/planning.md

 `static` upgrades...?

-hmmm... this could be fragile, since that would require upgrades to explicitly state whether they are dynamic or static.
+hmmm... this could be fragile, since that would require upgrades to explicitly know whether they are dynamic or static.
+And thats just dumb.

 **SOLUTION:**<br/>
 Upgrades are individual entities, right?
 How about we allow for each entity to choose it's own cacheing behaviour.
-This could be a bit bloat-y tho.